osg-htc/docs/docs/data/stashcache/install-origin.md

 The instance that serves unauthenticated data will run on port 1094.
 The instance that serves authenticated data will run on port 1095.
 If your origin serves both authenticated and unauthenticated data, you will run both instances.

+!!! note "Use of multiuser plugin"
-Some of the service names are different if you have configured the [XRootD Multiuser plugin][multiuser].
+    Some of the service names are different if you have configured the [XRootD Multiuser plugin][multiuser]:
+    -   `xrootd-privileged` is used instead of `xrootd`
+    -   `cmsd-privileged` is used instead of `cmsd`

+    The privileged and non-privileged services are mutually exclusive.

 The origin services consist of the following SystemD units that you must directly manage: